 The last page has a blurb on cookies (the issue that just won't die!), noting:

 "Many experts feel that the whole "cookie hype" has largely been due to media coverage.
-"Cookies are the lowest concern of any of type of spyware," says Joe Telafici, director of operations for McAfee Avert Labs."
+"Cookies are the lowest concern of any of type of spyware," says Joe Telafici, director of operations for McAfee Avert Labs."- and -

 Internet Advertising Hits $3.9B